wp-plugins/woocommerce-multilingual/readme.txt

 No. This plugin is tailored for WooCommerce.

+= What do I need to do in my theme? =

+Make sure that your theme is not hard-coding any URL.
+Always use API calls to receive URLs to pages and you'll be fine.

+= My checkout page displays in the same language =

+In order for the checkout and store pages to appear translated, you need to create several WordPress pages and insert the WooCommerce shortcodes into them.
+You'll have to go over the [documentation](http://wpml.org/documentation/related-projects/woocommerce-multilingual/) and see that you performed all steps on the way.

 == Screenshots ==

 1. Translation controls for products
+2. Enabling multi-currency

 == Changelog ==

+= 1.1 =
+* Added multi-currency feature
+* Fixed synchronization of attributes and variations
+* Fixed translation of attributes
+* Fixed JS error in the checkout page
+* Fixed enable guest checkout (no account required) issue
+* Fixed Up-sells/Cross-sells search (showed all translated products)
+* Fixed 'Show post translation link' repeating issue

 = 1.0 =
 * Fixed 'Return to store' URL